isomerpages/cris-scri/index.md

       image: /images/Homepage/SCRI_Logo.jpg
   - infobar:
       title: Master Clinical Trial Agreement
-      subtitle: Add informational text
       id: infobar
-      description: Infobar description
-      button: Button Text
-  - infopic:
-      title: Clinical Research Network
-      description: Clinical research network has become a critical platform to gather clinical evidence that has not been possible in the past with single sites.
+      description: Clinical trial start-up time is one of the key considerations when performing site selection for clinical trials.
+It includes ...
-      button: Learn More
+      button: Learn more
-      alt: Image alt text
-      url: /clinical-research-networks/overview/
+      url: /national-coordinating-body/master-clinical-trial-agreement/
 ---